 \section{Abstract}

 This paper gives the commensurability classification of Deligne--Mostow ball quotients and shows that the $104$ Deligne--Mostow lattices form $38$ commensurability classes.
-Firstly, we find commensurability relations among Deligne--Mostow monodromy groups, which are not necessarily discrete.
-This recovers and generalizes previous work by Sauter and Deligne--Mostow in dimension two.
+First, we find commensurability relations among Deligne--Mostow monodromy groups, which are not necessarily discrete.
+This generalizes previous work by Sauter and Deligne--Mostow in dimension two.
 In this part, we consider certain projective surfaces with two fibrations over the projective line, which induce two sets of Deligne--Mostow data.
-The correspondences of moduli spaces provide the geometric realization of commensurability relations.
+Correspondences between moduli spaces provide a geometric realization of commensurability relations.
 Secondly, we obtain commensurability invariants from conformal classes of Hermitian forms and toroidal boundary divisors.
-This completes the commensurability classification of Deligne--Mostow lattices and also reproves Kappes--M{\"o}ller and McMullen's results on non-arithmetic Deligne--Mostow lattices.
+This completes the commensurability classification of Deligne--Mostow lattices and provides an alternative approach to the results of Kappes--M{\"o}ller and McMullen on non-arithmetic Deligne--Mostow lattices.